top of page

 Healthy Fats

-Healthy fats are essential bulking foods.
-They help with hormone production, particularly testosterone.
-Testosterone is key for muscle growth.
-Healthy fats also provide long-lasting energy.
-They are calorie-dense.
-So they help you meet your calorie surplus without eating excessive food.
+Healthy fats are essential for any bulking diet.
+They help with hormone production, particularly testosterone, which is crucial for muscle growth.
+Healthy fats also provide long-lasting energy and are calorie-dense.
+This means they help you meet your calorie surplus without excessive food intake.

 Three avocado toasts topped with sliced tomatoes and sprouts on a wooden board.
 Bright, fresh colors create a vibrant and appetizing scene.